Courses at A2 level (from 20% to 49% in the placement test)

 Credit points: 2-3 ECTS

-Prerequisites: 80% to 89% in the placement test, or successful participation in another course at C1 level at the SpZ, or a UNIcert® II certificate.
+Prerequisites: 80% to 89% in the placement test, or successful participation in another C1-level course at the SpZ, or a UNIcert® II certificate.

-Content: Participants discuss the parts of a scientific paper: abstract, introduction, methods, results and discussion, and talk about subject-specific content e.g. results and / or methods.
-In and outside of class, there are writing tasks to practice the appropriate wording and style for each section.
-In small groups, participants compare theoretical guidelines to practices in their respective fields and share their findings in an online forum.
+Content: Participants discuss the components of a scientific paper: abstract, introduction, methods, results, and discussion, and talk about subject-specific content, e.g., results and/or methods.
+Both inside and outside of class, there are writing tasks to practice the appropriate wording and style for each section.
+In small groups, participants compare theoretical guidelines with practice in their respective fields and share their findings in an online forum.

-The course grade is based on completing a range of tasks including summarizing and evaluating literature, methods section writing, writing an abstract and text analyses.
+Type of assessment: The course grade is based on completing a range of tasks, including summarizing and evaluating literature, writing a methods section, writing an abstract, and text analyses.
 Regular participation is important, as the ECTS points are determined by continuous assessment and active involvement in the course.

 Business Leadership